endomapper/EM_Dataset-ToolSegmentation/README.md

 Fine-tuned models and trained clasifier are available [here](https://drive.google.com/drive/folders/1BYyfUek6arVhpgChWuhD6JVQ9-RS4ZNm?usp=sharing).

 File *mininet/generate_masks.py* provides an example of how to use the full segmentation pipeline including MiniNet model and our clasifier in order to get a prediction for a given image.
-Create folders *data/images* at main to store images on which to apply the segmentation.
+Create folder *data/images* at main to store images on which to apply the segmentation.

 # 5. Results